FOREX-Dollar higher, euro undermined by ECB rate-cut expectations

 NEW YORK, June 2 (Reuters) - The U.S. dollar rose on Monday, aided by subdued German inflation figures and slower-than-expected manufacturing growth in the euro zone, both of which piled pressure on the European Central Bank to ease monetary policy aggressively this week.

-The U.S. dollar index rose 0.40 percent against a basket of currencies from its main trading partners, hitting a 3-1/2-month high.
+The U.S. dollar index rose 0.36 percent on Monday against a basket of currencies from its main trading partners.
+The index is hovering at a two-month high.

 Attention remains squarely on the ECB’s policy meeting on Thursday and the U.S. payrolls report for May on Friday.